 My New Olympus Tough TG-5 Camera

-I am not a fan of taking my mirrorless OM-D E-M5 camera to the beach, even with an underwater housing.
-Therefore, all photos on this page were shot with our new Olympus Tough TG-5, a compact point and shoot designed for adventure.
+All photos on this page were shot with our new Olympus Tough TG-5, a compact point and shoot designed for adventure.
 Olympus made it waterproof, shockproof, crushproof, freezeproof, and dustproof.
 It’s a tough little camera perfect for any sports and it shoots in high-resolution RAW stills or HD 4k video.
+The RAW output allows me to edit, where needed to recapture the colours that sometimes lost from underwater surface shooting.
 We have only had ours for about a month now, but have been really pleased with the results both underwater and on land.
-(Obviously, it can’t produce the depth or quality of my Olympus OM-D E-M5 mirrorless camera for landscapes and long-distance close-ups, but the TG-5 is great for people shots, fun photos, and street photography).
+(I still shoot most landscapes and large scale telephoto shots on my Olympus OM-D E-M5 mirrorless camera.
+However, I love my TG-5 for scenery, people shots, everyday photos, underwater, and street photography).

 Best Camera for Underwater Photography